russelljohnson95/MSM_Modeling_and_MCMC/README.md

 # MSM_Modeling_and_MCMC
-Workflow for performing Markov Chain Monte Carlo analyses on OpenSim musculoskeletal models, this repository also includes an implementation of the MCMC algorithm with a mass-spring-damper model.
-This requires the appropriate set up of the DRAM MCMC matlab algorithm (see below) and parallel computing tool box in Matlab.
-Additionally, for the Arm 16 model, it requires appropriate set up of OpenSim 3.3 with MATLAB scripting API (see below).
+This repository presents a workflow for performing Markov Chain Monte Carlo (MCMC) analyses with OpenSim musculoskeletal models.
+It also includes an implementation of the MCMC algorithm with a mass-spring-damper model.
+This project _requires_ the appropriate set up of:
+1. DRAM MCMC MATLAB Algorithm (see below)
+2. Parallel computing tool box in Matlab
+3. Additionally, for the Arm 16 model, it requires appropriate set up of OpenSim 3.3 with MATLAB scripting API (see below)

 {TODO: add reference to paper}

 ## DRAM_MCMC_Matlab:
 This is the Matlab implementation of the DRAM MCMC algorithm used with this project.
-It was obtained from this github: https://github.com/mjlaine/mcmcstat and documented further here: https://mjlaine.github.io/mcmcstat/#orgcdeadeb.
+Users will need to make sure the files in this folder are in their Matlab path to run MCMC for either the Mass Spring Damper model or Arm 16 model.
+These files were obtained from this Github link on Sept-3-2019: https://github.com/mjlaine/mcmcstat and documented further here: https://mjlaine.github.io/mcmcstat/#orgcdeadeb.
 Presented here with light edits, mostly for formatting purposes.
-Users will need to make sure these files are in their Matlab path to run MCMC for either the Mass Spring Damper model or Arm 16 model.

 ## Mass_Spring_Damper_Model:
 This folder runs an MCMC analysis to recover the parameters of a mass-spring-damper system, with a variable-stiffness spring.